AgencyFit Research

 The Case for Shared Methodology in Public-Sector Evaluation

-Argues for a common evaluation language that agencies, vendors, and practitioners can use to reduce ambiguity, improve comparison quality, and strengthen adoption decisions.
+Argues for a common evaluation language that agencies, vendors, and practitioners can use to improve decision quality and adoption outcomes.

 Shared methodology Comparability Public-sector standards